flood-io/ecorp.dev/README.md

 255.255.255.255	broadcasthost
 ::1             localhost

-127.0.0.1       www.ecorp.dev
+192.168.16.29  www.ecorp.dev
 ```

 Notice that last line there?
-It's letting your computer know that the server `www.ecorp.dev` lives on your [localhost](https://en.wikipedia.org/wiki/Localhost) at `127.0.0.1`.
+It's letting your computer know that the server `www.ecorp.dev` lives on your machine at `192.168.16.29` which is the IP address that your router has assigned.
 If you don't know how to edit these types of files, do so with a bit of caution.
 I normally `sudo vi /etc/host` assuming you know how to use [Vi](https://en.wikipedia.org/wiki/Vi).
 Others prefer [nano](https://en.wikipedia.org/wiki/GNU_nano).
 Your call, time to learn something new.

 ### Test thyself